manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/ROADMAP.md

 {%- else %}
 a summary of the {{ cookiecutter.project_name }} [GitHub Projects][2]
 {%- endif %}
-that serve as the up-to-date description of items that are in the project's release pipeline.
+that are in the project's release pipeline.
 Most items are gathered
 from the community